HIGHLIGHTS

 Performance

-As mentioned earlier, it packs the larger 3.7 kWh battery, giving it an IDC-rated range of 159 km.
-Realistically, you’ll be looking at Ather’s claimed 125 km True Range, and based on feedback from existing owners, the real-world figure sits between 100 and 125 km per charge.
+On the other hand, the Z variant packs a larger 3.7 kWh battery, giving it an IDC-rated range of 159 km.
+Realistically, you’ll be looking at Ather’s claimed 125 km True Range.

-Charging is handled by the 700W Ather Duo Charger, which takes around 4 hours and 30 minutes to get from 0 to 80% and 5 hours and 45 minutes for a full charge.
-The Rizta also works seamlessly with Ather’s portable charger and the Ather Grid fast-charging network, adding more flexibility for day-to-day use.
+It can be charged via a portable AC charger Charging but the Z variant comes with the 700W Ather Duo Charger, which takes around 4 hours and 30 minutes to get from 0 to 80% and 5 hours and 45 minutes for a full charge.

 Additional Details